 The planet Mars is orbited by two moons: Phobos and Deimos.

 Trivia Question: What is the minimum amount of energy needed to start a chemical reaction?

 All chemical reactions need a certain amount of energy for it to start.
 The minimum amount of energy needed to start a chemical reaction is the activation energy.

 Trivia Question: In what state is the core of the earth?

-The earth’s core has extremely high temperatures and pressure that makes it not to melt away.
-It there exist in a solid states that is plastic-like.
+The earth’s core has extremely high temperatures and pressure that doesn’t allow it to melt.
+It, therefore, exists in a solid-state.